 D. Leaders who experience success are DISCIPLINED

-They understand that discipline is key to gaining their desired results, and have learnt to develop the traits that enhance their chances of success.
+Successful people understand that discipline is key to gaining their desired results and have learnt to develop the traits that enhance their chances of success.

 What does this mean?
 It means that disciplined investment in your own personal and professional development is key to your chances of successfully reaching your desired goals.

 So there you have it, four fundamental elements that all successful people have.